-The Cardiovascular Intervention Center is a core element of the Cedars-Sinai Heart Institute, performing more than 8000 procedures a year.
+The Cardiovascular Intervention Center is a core element of the Smidt Heart Institute, performing more than 8000 procedures a year.
 The department serves the populations of neonates to and including geriatrics.

 The Cardiovascular Intervention Center is located on the sixth floor of the Professional Tower.
 In this seven-laboratory facility, a wide range of diagnostic and therapeutic procedures is performed for coronary artery disease, heart muscle function and heart valve dysfunction.